farmera/sare_grant/spectral_indices.md

 detailed description will come in [Section 7](post_processing_steps.md) and [Section 9](study_results_drones.md).
 Here a portion of a single section showing three rows of early growth sugar cane has been imaged as NDVI and colored using the color LUT described above.
 The range of NDVI values goes from low 'soil' to higher areas of growth.
-An entire section is 412 by 72 pixels in size but on the left only a portion of the full section is visible.
+An entire section is 412 by 72 pixels (100 x 20 ft) but on the left only a portion of the full section is visible.
 The middle image shows more detail.
 In the right-most part individual pixels are visible.
 Each pixel here has a ground resolution of 2.7 centimeters (~1 square inch) meaning each individual pixel corresponds to a ground coverage of 1 square inch.